How Tech is Changing the Portfolio Monitoring Process

 Private equity portfolio management technology involves a range of different innovative tools and software; from project management to automation and data collection and management.

 Finding a tool that does it all can be just as important to help manage the array of moving parts.

-One of the biggest technologies private equity firms are investing in is the use of Smartsheet to manage projects, data, and other processes:
+One of the biggest technologies private equity firms are investing in is the use of is the use of a project management service called Smartsheet to manage projects, data, and other processes:

 - Project Management: Streamline workflows, eliminate data silos, and improve overall project and portfolio management.